astroburke/astroburke.github.io/_portfolio/portfolio-1.md

 ---
 title: "Automatic Redshift Fitter"
 excerpt: "An automatic redshift fitter.
-Can fit using [OII] line or using template cross-correlation."
+Can fit using [OII] line or using template cross-correlation.<br/>{% include includes/test.html %}"
 collection: portfolio
 ---

-{% include /images/test.html %}

-Body text.
+Here is my redshift fitter.